Limited time only

 • Security policies: Establish clear guidelines for data handling

-Professional cloud platforms like Xero accounting software combine enterprise-level security with user-friendly interfaces designed for small businesses.
-With built-in security features and automatic updates, you can focus on running your business while your data stays protected.
+Professional cloud platforms like Xero accounting software combine enterprise-level security with user-friendly design.
+Built-in security features and automatic updates mean you can focus on running your business while your data stays protected.
+Get one month free.

 FAQs on cloud security

-Here are common questions small businesses might have about cloud security.
+Here are answers to common questions about cloud security for small businesses.

 Do I need cloud security for my small business?